ehsanchez/Hackathon2019/README.md

 In order to recover the Sentinel-2 dataset, we provide an example in `./Code/launchers/launch_get_data_from_bucket.py`.
 It recovers the content of `gs://hackathon-isae-2019/` and save it in a local directory `~/Data` via the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool.

 In order to read the tfrecord files, we provide an example using the [tf.data.Dataset object](https://www.tensorflow.org/guide/datasets) in `./Code/launchers/launch_get_time_series.py`.
+In this case, we create a `dataset` of time series from the tfrecord files in `filenames`.
+Then, we sample some time series from the dataset and create an animated GIF.

 # Submission